The POWER of wallpaper {don't be afraid}

 It's a beautiful, understated accent that gives the room a little extra

-and hold it up to the wall.
-Take a picture of it against the wall, it will
+Take the wallpaper out of the package and hold it up to the wall.
+Taking a picture of it against the wall helps you visualize it in the space.

 wallpaper, I find it easiest to hang the wallpaper first and then the